DeveloLongScript/MHSF/README.md

 ## The MHSF Project

-A modern, third-party server list that is completely open-source, built using top of the line web technologies.
+A modern, third-party Minehut server list that is completely open-source, built using top of the line web technologies.
 Not built to take your money or time, find a server in minutes.
 Completely ad-free.

 ## Security
 Please privately disclose any security problems with a support email or via GitHub (`Security` tab -> `Report a vulnerability`).